dabrowskik05/NewspaperSubscriberPrediction/README.md

 | **Recall (Class 1)** | 0.6919 | The model successfully identifies 69% of the target cases. |
 | Accuracy | 0.7673 | Lower than the majority baseline due to the trade-off made to capture the minority class. |

-The model prioritizes finding the minority class (High Recall relative to Precision), which is often the desired strategy in churn prediction to avoid missing customers.
+The model prioritizes finding the minority class, which is often the desired strategy in churn prediction to avoid missing customers.

 ### Confusion Matrix
 ![Confusion Matrix](confusion_matrix.png)